acdh-oeaw/VELD_spec/README.md

 mapping `./data_local/training_data/extracted__txt_sentence_per_line /:/veld/output/` and file
 name `out_txt_file: "de_wiki_sample.txt"`).
-Note that the resulting txt is split into sentences each with their own line, set by `set_split_sentences: true` and described in the code veld above under `settings`.
-Equally, there are the settings `cpu_count: 14` allocating 14 CPU cores to this task, and `buffer_segments: 10`, setting the code veld to save its state in 10 intermediate steps.
+Note that the resulting txt is split into sentences each with their own line, set by `set_split_sentences: true` and described in the code veld above under `config`.
+Equally, there are the configs `cpu_count: 14` allocating 14 CPU cores to this task, and `buffer_segments: 10`, setting the code veld to save its state in 10 intermediate steps.

 ```
 x-veld:
   chain:
     description: "transforming wikipedia raw jsons to a single txt file."
-    topics:
+    topic:
       - NLP
       - ETL